 For more information, go to your Plus500 platform, and click to the ‘Details’ hyperlink next to the instrument’s name on your main screen.

 It should be noted that there is also an inactivity fee to watch out for, as the Plus500 website itself warns that “A charge of up to $10 will be levied, should you not log in to your trading platform for a period of three months.”

 Plus500 non-trading fees

-Finally, there are non-trading fees to discuss, and this is a big plus for Plus500, as the platform does not charge deposit and withdrawal fees.
+Finally, there are non-trading fees to discuss, and this is a big plus for Plus500, as the platform generally does not charge withdrawal or deposit fees, except for some circumstances.
 The company states that this decision came as part of its commitment to offer the best trading conditions, which is why the company itself covers most processing fees.